-In the remote event that HUD should withdraw the City's CDBG, HOME, and ESG funding, the Agreements/Memorandum of Understandings provide that the city is not obligated to compensate subrecipients or City Departments for program expenditures.
-Recommended funding allocations are summarized below.
+There is no current-year fiscal impact to the General Fund as a result of this action.
+In the remote event that HUD should withdraw the City's CDBG, ESG, and HOME funding, the Agreements/Memorandum of Understandings provide that the City is not obligated to compensate subrecipients or City Departments for program expenditures.